Tufton Hall Waterfall – the tallest waterfall in Grenada

 This waterfall has been known to locals earlier, but tourists learned about it just a few years ago.

 Walk to this fall is both strenuous and beautiful.
 One should walk through the rainforest, along the mountain stream for several hours.
 This trail is unmarked and even many locals would get lost here.
 Walks are made even more complex by landslides and fallen trees left by hurricane Ivan in 2004.
-Unfortunately, this hurricane destroyed the historical Tufton Hall Estate House – fine wooden building in colonial style.
+Unfortunately, this hurricane destroyed the historical Tufton Hall Estate House – a fine wooden building in colonial style.

 Waterfall itself is not too impressive.
 The stream is divided into two parts and each is cascading down along the rock face.